jbajars/LocSympNets/README.md

 Numerical code has been built on Anaconda open-source Python distribution platform using Spyder IDE.
 Code contains script files for training adn predicting phase volume-preserving dynamics with LocSympNets and SymLocSympNets, considering three examples: learning linear traveling wave solutions to the semi-discretized advetion equation, periodic trajectories of the Euler equations of the motion of a free rigid body, and quasi-periodic solutions of the charged particle motion in an electromagnetic field.
 Rigid body examples contains two cases: learning a single periodic trajectory and the whole dynamics from randomly sampled training data.

 #### Technical instructions
-- Volume-preserving differential equations are coded in file `DynamicalSystems/VolumePreservingODEs.py`.
+- Volume-preserving differential equations are defined in file `DynamicalSystems/VolumePreservingODEs.py`.
-- Training and testing data is computed in the following files: `DynamicalSystems/TrainingData_AdvectionEq.py`, `DynamicalSystems/TrainingData_RigidBody_Single.py`, `DynamicalSystems/TrainingData_RigidBody_Whole.py`, and `DynamicalSystems/TrainingData_ChargedParticle.py`.
+- Training and testing data for four example cases are computed in the following files: `DynamicalSystems/TrainingData_AdvectionEq.py`, `DynamicalSystems/TrainingData_RigidBody_Single.py`, `DynamicalSystems/TrainingData_RigidBody_Whole.py`, and `DynamicalSystems/TrainingData_ChargedParticle.py`, respectively.
 - All training and testing data is saved in associated problem folders `DynamicalSystems/SavedTrainingData/...`.
 - All neural network functionas are defined in folder `NeuralNetworkFnc`.
-- File `NeuralNetworkFnc/module-class.py` contains all LocSympNets and SymLocSympNets modules.
+- File `NeuralNetworkFnc/module-class.py` contains LocSympNets and SymLocSympNets modules.
 - File `NeuralNetworkFnc/training-class.py` contains neural network training functions.
 - Additional neural network supporting functions are defined in files `NeuralNetworkFnc/mySequential.py` and `NeuralNetworkFnc/custom_dataset.py`.
 - LocSympNets training script files for four example cases are: `training_AdvectionEq_script.py`, `training_RigidBody_Single_script.py`, `training_RigidBody_Whole_script.py`, and `training_ChargedParticle_script.py`, respectively.